-This revised educational note has been published to take into account the recent publication of the Canadian Institute of Actuaries (CIA) final report on population mortality improvements as well as other industry developments in mortality.
-In September 2017, the CIA issued a final report on population mortality improvements (MI) prepared by the Task Force on Mortality Improvement, containing Canadian improvement scales based on experience studies conducted by the CIA and expert opinions.
-The primary objective of this study was to build mortality improvement scales that actuaries may use in both the insurance and pension practices for actuarial valuations for funding, reserving, and/or financial reporting purposes for a broad range of Canadian pension plans and life annuity products.
+On February 13, 2014, the Canadian Institute of Actuaries (CIA) issued a final report on Canadian pensioners' mortality (CPM) (the 2014 CIA CPM Study) containing Canadian pensioners mortality tables and improvement scales based on experience studies conducted by the CIA.
+The primary objective of these studies was to build base mortality tables and mortality improvement scales that may be used for actuarial valuations for funding and/or financial reporting purposes for a broad range of Canadian pension plans.